rakshapai/Downtime-Analyzer/README.md

 *	Addressing challenges such as noisy data, user context management, and ensuring operational safety compliance.
 *	Evaluating the performance and impact of such AI solutions.
 *	Optimizing costs and preparing for production deployment.

+**Hypothesis:** Using this system will reduce the mean time to response for each incident and thereby production downtime (in mins).

 **Audience:** This document is for technical leads and architects who will design and implement such an AI assistant.
 It assumes familiarity with concepts like LLM APIs, vector databases, and integration of APIs/DBs, but it explains the design choices and pitfalls with the help of use cases.
 By the end, a reader should understand how to build a multi-agent LLM application that works within an enterprise architecture — including how it routes user questions to different specialized agents, how those agents work under the hood, and how to evaluate and deploy the system for production use.